-Having compassion for others and modeling this behavior for your children (maybe even your husband).
+Compassion for others and modeling this behavior for your children (maybe even your husband).
 Understanding that not everyone has the same life that you do, and we all deal with our struggles.
 Deciding not to pass judgment on others who are experiencing different experiences makes you better.

-Yes, please and no, thank you aren’t just words to teach our children.
-They are words that we should practice using every day.
-With our family, friends, and strangers.
+Yes, please, and no, thank you aren’t just words to teach our children.
+They are words that we should practice using every day with our family, friends, and strangers.

-You would be surprised at how well a phone call can go with a customer service representative hen you ask them how they are before you get into your issue.
+You would be surprised at how well a phone call can go with a customer service representative when you ask them how they are before you get into your issue.
 I did this with the Financial Aid office at my son’s college, and she wasn’t sure what to say.
 I assume she doesn’t get asked that question often enough.

-Gentleness could present itself in many ways.
-From the tone of your voice, in your eyes, to your mannerisms, and even in your words.
+Gentleness could present itself in many ways, from the tone of your voice, in your eyes, to your mannerisms, and even in your words.
 Having a gentle soul is one of those virtues that I could surely work on.
 I tend to be a bit loud and forthcoming.
-I blame it on the loud, Italian women in my family.
-But I am working on it- specifically the part of me who forgets to think before she speaks.
-Let me tell you; it is NOT easy work.
+I blame it on the loud Italian women in my family.
+But I am working on it- specifically, the part of me who forgets to think before she speaks.
+Let me tell you, it is NOT easy work.

 You are confident in the role that you are living in.
 You can scrub a cast iron frying pan like a boss!
 You can fold a fitted sheet as well as Martha Stewart.
 And you can roast a chicken like Rachel Ray.
 You are a homemaking rock star.
 And you have that confident swag to prove it.
-You know you have this quality of a homemaker right? (say heck yeah!)
+You know you have this quality of a homemaker, right? (say heck yeah!)